 Activated carbon absorbs chemicals very effectively and safely.
 For instance, activated charcoal has been given to patients to swallow if they have taken an overdose-to absorb the substance taken.

-So if you have a problem with chemicals or odors in your home, you can buy HVAC filters with activated charcoal on it.
+So if you have a problem with chemicals or odors in your home, you can buy HVAC filters with activated charcoal on them.
 The amount of charcoal on the filter is small, a few ounces at most.
-This is nothing like the 5-10 pounds in some air purifiers which service a single room but will be of some help.
+This is nothing like the 5-10 pounds in some air purifiers which service a single room but nonetheless it will be of some help.

 Air Flow Through the HVAC Filter is Usually Intermittent-Governed by Temperature Not Air Quality-You Would Need to Override This and Have the Fan on All the Time to Purify the Air

-The HVAC/Air Conditioner system is only on and air going through the HVAC filter when the temperature is outside the range set on the thermostat.
+The HVAC/Air Conditioner system is only on, and air going through the HVAC filter, when the temperature is outside the range set on the thermostat.
 This is usually only 12-25% of the time.
 There is usually not a constant stream of filtered air entering the room.
-Fortunately, most HVAC units do have an option to have the fan on constantly, which you would need to use if you wish to purify all the house air with an HVAC system.
+Fortunately, most HVAC units do have an option to have the fan on constantly, which you would need to use if you wish to purify all the air in your home with an HVAC system.

 Your HVAC System May or May Not Push Enough Air Through the Filter When the System is On to Purify the Air